 Cub Scout den leaders work directly with Cub Scouts and their parents/guardians to execute the Cub Scouting program in the den.

-Is at least 21 years old, and should be an experienced leader, but may be a parent or guardian of a boy in the den.
+Qualifications: Is at least 21 years old, and should be an experienced leader, but may be a parent or guardian of a boy or girl in the den.
 Recommended by the Cubmaster after consultation with the parents and guardians of the Cub Scouts involved, and approved by the pack committee and chartered organization.
 Registered as an adult leader of BSA.

 - Work directly with other den and pack leaders to ensure that the den is an active and successful part of the pack.